Void/Reverse Payments, Invoices, & Fees

 Note:

-If there is no invoice associated with the specific fee/fine, follow the instructions to void fees/fines
+1. If there is no invoice associated with the specific fee or fine, follow the instructions to void fees and fines

 Note:

-If a payment is not voided before the fee or fine is voided, the payment will appear below all fees and fines but won’t be linked to any of them.
+If a payment is not voided before the fee or fine is voided, the payment will appear below all fees and fines, but won’t be linked to any of them.
 This causes problems in the general ledger and accounting process.
 The system will show a credit for the payment on the record, but the fees will still show as unpaid.
 Staff will have to fix this manually.
-That’s why it’s important for to understand the accounting process and avoid voiding fees or fines after payments have been made.
+That’s why users need to understand the accounting process and avoid voiding fees or fines after payments have been made.

 Reverse a Payment

-If the fee/fine to be voided has an invoice with a payment associated with it, use the following instructions:
+If the fee or fine to be voided has an invoice with a payment associated with it, use the following instructions:

 Note:

 Payment reversals should only be done in your Community Development account.
-When a payment is reversed there, the system will automatically notify your integrated Payment Gateway.
+When a payment is reversed, the system will automatically notify your integrated Payment Gateway.
 This will trigger a reversal on their end as well.

 Note: